 Our second social proof example is how Booking.com creates a sense of scarcity by mentioning how many rooms are available for booking.

-You can also use FOMO alerts as social proof for your business.
+You can also use FOMO alerts as social proof examples for your business.
 Start by investing in a social proof tool like Fomo.
 This is a software solution that you can install on your website to send notifications to your site visitors.

 Pro Tip: Encourage your customers to make faster buying decisions by using limited-time offers to create a sense of urgency.

-Your customer testimonials influence a prospect’s final decision more than anything you could say.
 Here are some social proof examples of brands using customer testimonials to their advantage.

 Image via MeUndies